mode/playbook/README.md

 playbook
 ========

 Welcome to the Mode Playbook!
 Playbook is a repository of open-source SQL queries and visualizations you can tailor to your data.
-All the reports are designed to be used in [Mode](http://www.modeanalytics.com/), and live examples are available there.
+All the reports are designed to be used in [Mode](http://www.modeanalytics.com/), and live examples are available in Mode and on the [Playbook](http://about.modeanalytics.com/playbook) page.

 ![example_img](https://modeanalytics.zendesk.com/hc/en-us/article_attachments/201565660/How_Users_Move_Through_Your_Product___Mode.png)